-- a.
-Budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP). - b.
-The budget is employed as a management control device during the year that assists its user in financial activity analysis. - c.
-All budget appropriations lapse at year-end.
-The budget presented is the originally adopted budget and the final amended budget. - d.
-The budget is adopted in an open meeting before the end of the prior fiscal year in accordance with state law. - e.
-Any changes in the proposed annual budget require a majority vote of the Board of Commissioners.
+- (a) Budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP). - (b) The budget is employed as a management control device during the year that assists its user in financial activity analysis. - (c) Any changes in the proposed annual operating budget require a majority vote of the Board of Commissioners. - (d) No later than the last regular meeting of the fiscal year, the Board of Commissioners adopts the annual operating budget for the ensuing fiscal year. - (e) All budget appropriations lapse at year-end.
+The budgets presented are the originally adopted budget and the final amended budget.